National Museum of Ireland – Natural History: 1786–1850s

-The museum was built in 1856 to house the Royal Dublin Society's growing collections, which had expanded continually since the late 18th century.
+The museum was built in 1786 to house the Royal Dublin Society's growing collections, which had expanded continually since the late 18th century.
+From 1786 the collections grew through the work of 'itinerant mineralogist' Donald Stewart.
 In 1792 the Society purchased the collection of Nathaniel Gottfried Leske under the instruction of Richard Kirwan.
 Leske's collection was one of Europe's largest natural history collections.
 From this core collection, the Professor of Mineralogy in the RDS, Karl Ludwig Giesecke, expanded the collection by travelling Ireland and internationally including Greenland.

 The museum in Leinster House opened to the public two days a week from 1832, having been previously the private museum of the members of the RDS.
 Foreseeing that the museum might become a national museum, in 1836 a special Parliamentary Committee determined that the public should have greater access, which would require a larger building.
 By 1850, with visitor numbers reaching 44,000, there were complaints of the cramped conditions during the restrictive public visiting hours of two days a week, nine months out of twelve.
 Alexander Carte was appointed curator, and then director, of the Natural History Museum, and oversaw a period of expansion of the collections, with the aim of making the museum more representative of geological and zoological diversity both nationally and internationally.
 Carte also began organising the exhibitions and collections into groups pertaining to Ireland, and then international specimens.
 He reorganised the insect collections, documenting the damage and loss of specimens that had occurred in the Leskean collection.
 As part of his strategy to encourage more donations, Carte published lists of the acquisitions and donors in the new Journal of the Royal Dublin Society.